CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

 ## Summary

 So that's how we fetch data via HTTP in Elm.
-Elm makes a lot of hard tings easy for us.
+Elm makes a lot of hard things easy for us.
 Unfortunately HTTP is one of the "easy" things it makes, at least initially, hard.
 There is good reason for this though.
 Elm is forcing us to work in a particular way so that we can protect ourselves from runtime exceptions in our applications.

 This is the part of the tutorial that I've found the hardest to explain, mostly because I'm fairly new to a few of these concepts myself.
 If you'd like to read more on the subject, example 5 in the [Elm Architecture Tutorial](https://github.com/evancz/elm-architecture-tutorial/) is the best place to start.